voxmedia/iframe-client/README.md

 # IframeClient

-Provides simpler and more reliable cross-origin JavaScript messaging between iframes and their host pages by wrapping `window.postMessage` in a transactional layer.
+Provides simple and reliable cross-origin JavaScript messaging between iframes and their host pages by wrapping `window.postMessage` in a transactional layer.
 IframeClient builds atop `postMessage` in the way that TCP builds atop IP.
-IframeClient provides request/response cycles with polling and timeouts to (better) guarentee that messages will be received and able to provide response.
+IframeClient provides request/response cycles with polling and timeouts to (better) guarentee that messages will be received and post back responses.

-Source is configured as an NPM module and a Ruby gem for integration into Node-based projects and Rails applications.
+This repo is configured as an NPM module and a Ruby gem for integration into Node-based projects and Rails applications.

 ## Usage

 ### 1. Create client instances

-First, create a new IframeClient instance on your host page and in each iframe window:
+First, create a new `IframeClient` instance on your host page and within each iframe window:

 **On http://my-host-page.com/index.html**